On-Site Accommodations at St. John's University

 Local Area Hotels

 If you prefer to stay at a hotel, here are some suggested by St. John's University.

 You can also check travel websites for suggestions.
 Be aware that there are no hotels within walking distance of St. John's.
 Be sure to check website ratings and reviews carefully.
 We have no personal recommendations or suggestions for hotels.

-- Registration for Convention Housing is now closed.
+- Registration for accommodations is closed.